Datax-package/LaTeXDatax.py/README.md

 ```

 ## Looking for contributors
 I don't know python very well.
-This should be a working package, but it would probably be better in more comfortable hands.
-Specifically, I'm not sure how to distribute packages in the python ecosystem.
+This package works, but if you have ideas for how to improve it, or you spot some python faux pas, feel free to make a PR or get in touch!